 Did he not do that to silver as well?

-He didn't do that to silver well they reset the the gold price.
+He didn't do that to silver.

 It was technically illegal.

-Um, but it started to change, you know, over time, especially that they made the last silver dollar, David, was in 1935, and that was the the peace dollar.
+They never really did anything with the price of silver, but it started to change over time, especially they made the last silver dollar, David, was in 1935, and that was the peace dollar.

-You don't actually see very many of the 35s, you see a lot of the uh 1920s era peace dollars.
+You see a lot of the 1920s era peace dollars.

-But you know, that was the last silver dollar that the United States ever ran.
+Those were made in 1921 to commemorate the end of World War I. But that was the last silver dollar that the United States ever ran.

-Well, you know, back in nineteen seventy-nine, end of seventy-nine, it was eight hundred, uh say eight fifty, and divide that by fifty-two.
+You know, back in 1979, end of 79, it was 800, say 850, and divide that by 52.

-So there's sixteen.
+So there's 16, right?

-So that was so that's why they put that down.
+So that was, so that's why they put that down.

 Okay.